User Management

 to HTTP endpoints or to the WebSocket messaging interface.

-For HTTP endpoints, just include the user_id
+For HTTP endpoints, just include a user_id

-in the request header.
+header in the request:

 Note